sanjanasi/food-website/README.md

-# food-website
+# Food Website Project's

-I develop this website using HTML, CSS JavaScript.
+## This is simple frontend project made with HTML, CSS, SASS, & JavaScript.